 Most people have taken a multivitamin, vitamin B, or probiotic before, maybe even chugged down a few protein shakes.
 Well, they are all forms of supplements and they are designed to help maintain and improve how our body functions.

 A good healthy supplementation plan is designed to support the body and help keep it function well.
 That’s it!

-The ABS has revealed only four per cent of kids are eating five or more serves of veggies, with almost half consuming just one serve of vegetables or less a day.
+The ABS has revealed that only four percent of kids are eating five or more serves of veggies, with almost half consuming just one serve of vegetables or less a day.
 And it doesn’t get any better for adults, who are failing to role model good eating habits, with an equally dismal six percent of adults meeting the daily fruit and vegetable requirements.
 Then there is the quality and amount of protein young athletes consume.
 Fried, smoked, preserved proteins are consumed by most young athletes.
-The lack of a good clean high quality protein is the missing link for many young athletes.
+The lack of a good clean high-quality protein is the missing link for many young athletes.
 It affects their development on many levels.

-Add in the fact young athletes burn more fuel, break down more tissue, sweat more and deplete their nutrient supplies more so than the average young person, it is important to do what you can to minimise any potential health risks and improve the overall well-being of them.
+Add in the fact young athletes burn more fuel, break down more tissue, sweat more, and deplete their nutrient supplies more so than the average young person, it is important to do what you can to minimize any potential health risks and improve the overall well-being of them.

 So how does having an inadequate nutritional intake affect a young person's physical and mental development?